by • January 25, 2023

 And of course, Continuous Testing is not possible without the technical path carved by Continuous integration and continuous delivery integration.
 Implementing automated tests as part of the software delivery pipeline to obtain feedback on the business risks associated with a software release is as rapid as possible.

 Rapid digital transformation does not always coincide with robust security practices.
 InfoSec teams struggle to keep up with rapid code changes; there is usually not enough time for granular code reviews.
-Unfortunately, rapid deployment can result in poor security hygiene among developers (insecure code, inadvertent vulnerabilities, misconfigurations, hardcoded passwords, etc.) – further aggregated by cloud environments’ inherent openness.
-DevOps teams utilize new, open-source, and often immature tools to manage hundreds of security groups and thousands of server instances.
+Regrettably, hasty deployment can cause developers to fall into bad coding practices (insecure code, vulnerabilities without intention, misconfigured settings, passwords that are manually coded in etc.)- something made even worse by the cloud’s natural openness.
+DevOps teams have started using new tools that are open source and immature to monitor hundreds of security groups and thousands of server instances.
 Misconfiguration errors and security malpractice, such as sharing secrets (APIs, privileged credentials, SSH keys, etc.), is somewhat inevitable and can quickly propagate, causing widespread operational dysfunction or numerous exploitable security and compliance issues.

 Automated security tools for code analysis, configuration management, patching and vulnerability management, and privileged credential/secrets management are crucial.
 The following is a list of a few techniques you can utilize to become secure.